June 28, 2017

 During the first backup, the time needed to complete the job is similar, as the first differential backup has only one change to copy.
 However, with time the differences become bigger, so more time is needed to complete the job, while the incremental backup will copy only changes made since the previous job run.

-When a time for recovery comes, the differential backup may seem to be a winner because it requires only two operations: restoring the initial backup and applying a difference to it while the (legacy) incremental backup needs to rebuild all the increments.
-With the same amount of data, it requires more resource to put it in the right places.
+When the time for recovery comes, the differential backup may seem to be a winner because it requires only two operations: restoring the initial backup, for example Windows server backup and applying a difference to it while the (legacy) incremental backup needs to rebuild all the increments.
+With the same amount of data, it requires more resources to put it in the right places.
 However, if the incremental backup is bundled with synthetic data storage, the backup application knows which blocks of data should be used to restore a VM.
 Thus, the recovery time is close to that if the VM would have been restored from the full backup.

 However, the biggest drawback of the differential backup is the size it requires.
 It grows in time exponentially, so very soon it becomes more reliable just to perform one more full backup rather than continue making differential backups.